Mahabharat (1965 film)

-Mahabharat is a 1965 Hindi adventure fantasy film based on the Indian epic Mahabharata, starring Sivaji Ganesan, Padmini, Dara Singh, Abhi Bhattacharya, Manhar Desai, Tiwari, and directed by Babubhai Mistri.
+Mahabharat is a 1965 Hindi adventure fantasy film based on the Indian epic Mahabharata, starring Pradeep Kumar, Padmini, Dara Singh, Abhi Bhattacharya, Manhar Desai, Tiwari, and directed by Babubhai Mistri.
 The score was composed by Chitragupta and the title song was sung by Mohammed Rafi.

 The film was dubbed into Tamil with the title Panchali Sabatham and was released in 1966.
 K. Devanarayanan wrote the dialogues.
 Kannadasan and Panchu Arunachalam penned the lyrics.
 Music to the Tamil version was composed by D. Srinivas.
 The Tamil-language film was produced by N. M. Ramachandran.